ubernostrum/webcolors/docs/contents.rst

 Module contents
 ===============

-The contents of the ``webcolors`` module fall into three categories:
+The contents of the ``webcolors`` module fall into four categories:

 1. Constants which provide mappings between color names and values.